Paymentshield/api-docs/source/includes/_webhooks.md

 Once you subscribe, we can notify your chosen server URL when certain events happen in our system.
 Currently the only notifiable event is when a policy is applied for (submitted).

 Please get in touch with your technical contact to arrange this, and they will ask for your webhook URL, and a notification email address for when something goes wrong.
 These settings are scoped to your `SystemId`.
-We will send you a secret, which is a GUID specific to your integration.
+We will send you a secret, which is a GUID specific to your integration. aa

 ## Trust